THE ORIGINAL DOGGY DIET

 As the wolf became domesticated alongside man, he inevitably shared his food and it could be argued that dogs – like humans – have genetically adapted to certain foods.
 However, as with humans, we are looking for foods to thrive on – not foods that are merely tolerated.

 With all this in mind, and with the help of our knowledgeable friend Angela, we switched our hound’s diet to raw meat comprising of muscle meat, offal, bones (never cooked), chicken wings, hearts, plenty of fatty cuts, occasional eggs and oily fish.
 This translates to a 70:20:10 – 80:15:5 ratio (meat:edible bone:organs) with half of the organs being liver).
-We also whip them up a raw smoothie with berries, seaweed and kale.
-Our girl was horrified and refuses to eat raw except on rare occasions, so we at least switched her to a non-wheat diet comprising of meat, brown rice, sweet potatoes, veg, offal, eggs and fish etc. all cooked in a stew which she seems to enjoy.
+We give them an occasional raw smoothie with berries, seaweed and kale.
+Our girl was horrified and refused to eat raw except on rare occasions, so we at least switched her to a non-wheat diet comprising of meat, brown rice, sweet potatoes, veg, offal, eggs and fish etc. all cooked in a stew which she seems to enjoy.

 The boys have been doing so well and it is a joy to see them crunching bones (while simultaneously cleaning their teeth) and munching lumps of meat.
 They like the offal flash-fried (in dripping) though and just won’t touch it raw so I guess a compromise is in order as they have otherwise adapted so well.
 They have maintained excellent weight and are full of energy with wonderful coats.
 The other thing we have noticed is that their faeces are much smaller and well-formed.
 They are making better use of the food their food with less waste!
 Yes, it is slightly more time-consuming to buy and prepare this (as opposed to putting a bowl of kibble down), but we feel that we are doing the best we can for our hounds by returning them as close as possible to the ‘original doggy diet’.